Santoyo777/Evidencia_Proyecto_SemanaTec/README.md

 - Fernando Santoyo Moncada A01028389
 - Luis Javier Karam Galland A01751941
--Julieta Elizabeth Aceves Gonzalez    A01029726
+- Julieta Elizabeth Aceves Gonzalez    A01029726

 -%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%